run-llama/llama-hub/README.md

 ### Step 3: Add your loader to the library.json file

-Finally, add your loader to the `llama_hub/library.json` file (for tools, add them to the `llama_hub/tools/library.json`) so that it may be used by others.
+Finally, add your loader to the `llama_hub/library.json` file (or for the equivilant `library.json` under `tools/` or `llama-packs/`) so that it may be used by others.
 As is exemplified by the current file, add the class name of your loader or tool, along with its ID, author, etc. This file is referenced by the Llama Hub website and the download function within LlamaIndex.

 ### Step 4: Make a Pull Request!